Herod offers half the kingdom to Herodias’s daughter. Esther was offered half the kingdom.

-Grudge in the Hebrew sense means to cherish an anger and nurture it.
+Grudge, in the Hebrew sense, means to cherish a fit of anger and nurture it.

 Herodias wanted John dead.
 Her daughter dances for Herod on his birthday, and he tells her that he will give her anything, even half of the kingdom.
 She, like Esther, is standing before a king.
 What will she ask for?
 What will we?

 “The king said to the girl, “Ask me for whatever you wish, and I will give it to you.”
 And he swore to her, “Whatever you ask of me, I will give you, up to half my kingdom!”

 Then she went out and said to her mother, “What should I ask for?”
 And Herodias answered, “The head of John the Baptist.”

 At once, the girl hurried back to the king with her request: “I want you to give me the head of John the Baptist on a platter immediately” (Mark 6:22-25).

 What are our souls requesting from the Master, the King of Kings?
 When our King waves his scepter and says, “Ask whatever you wish.”
 Are we coming boldly to His throne room like Esther?

 “Assemble all the Jews in Susa.
 Fast for me: Do not eat or drink at all for three entire days.
 My servants and I will also fast.
 After that, I will go to the king, even if it is against a royal decree.
 If I die, I die” (Esther 4:16, GWT).

 Esther said, If I die, I die?
 What does our request look like?